 The authority is required to participate in the Carbon Reduction Commitment (CRC) Energy Efficiency Scheme.
-This scheme is currently in the initial year of its second phase, which ends in March 2019.
+This scheme is currently in its introductory phase which will last until 31st March 2014.
 The authority is required to purchase and surrender allowances, currently retrospectively, on the basis of emissions (i.e. carbon dioxide produced as energy is used).
 As carbon dioxide is emitted (i.e. as energy is used), a liability and an expense are recognised.
 The liability will be discharged by surrendering allowances.
 The liability is measured at the best estimate of the expenditure required to meet the obligation, normally at the current market price of the number of allowances required to meet the liability at the reporting date.
 The cost to the authority is recognised and reported in the costs of the authority's services and is apportioned to services on the basis of energy consumption.